planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Success:** Hit and inflict the weapon's DM on the target.
 > -   **Edge:** *adds to DM.*
-> -   **Failure:** Target dodges or parries.
+> -   **Failure:** Target evades, parries, or dodges.
-> -   **Twists:** *Delay*, *drop weapon, also hits unintended target (1d6+DM) waste ammo, etc.*
+> -   **Twists:** *Delay, drop weapon, hits unintended target, runs out of ammo, etc.* See below for detailed combat Twists.

--   **Melee** **Attacks** are close combat strikes on a foe in the same Zone.
-Narrate these as decisive strikes or flurries of blows, as you please.
+-   **Melee Attacks** are close combat strikes on a foe in the same Zone.
+Narrate these as decisive strikes or flurries of blows, depending on the character’s fighting style or weapon.
--   **Ranged** **Attacks** travel through Zones up to the weapon's Range.
-Past this, they face +1 Difficulty per Zone, up to twice the Range.
+-   **Ranged Attacks** travel through Zones up to the weapon’s Range.
+A single Attack may represent multiple shots, especially with firearms.
+Double range by Aiming, but this also halves POISE until next turn.
--   **Area Attacks** skip the Check and just hit everyone in a Zone or more, Damage is 1d6 + DM for each target.
-If there was an original target hit by the main Attack, it does not also suffer the Area Attack.
+-   **Area Attacks** skip the Check and auto-hit everyone in a Zone or more.
+Damage is 1d6 + DM for each target.
+Pass Initiative to any surviving target who has an Action, if none choose elsewhere,
--   **Grapple Attacks** raise Difficulty instead of doing damage.
-This goes by raw FRAME; most weapons and armor do not count for either side.
-The target cannot Move without a Move Check vs. the Difficulty increase, but if successful they also escape the hold.
-The target also escapes if the Grappler does not reapply the hold next Round.
+-   **Disarm Attacks** relieve the target of their weapon.
+A blow that would drop their Mettle to 0 or lower forces them to drop their weapon instead of taking damage.
+An unarmed disarmer may seize the weapon and wield it.
--   **Disarm** **Attacks** are melee or ranged Attacks that separate the target from their weapon.
-A Felling blow causes the target to drop the weapon instead of taking damage.
-An unarmed disarm may ***Seize*** the weapon and wield it themselves.
+-   **Grapple Attacks** raise Difficulty on all the target’s Checks instead of doing damage.
+Most weapons do not count for either side.
+To maintain the hold, the Attacker must Grapple each Round.
--   **Stun** **Attacks** knock a foe out instead of killing, such as by a pommel strike, sleeper hold, etc. A Felling blow inflicts the Incapacitated Status instead of damage.
-Weapons without the *Stun* feature do half damage after Soak on Stun Attacks.
+-   **Split Attacks** divide the dice pool between two different targets.
+Each must also be aimed at a different target.
+Any modifiers affect each split pool separately.
+Pass Initiative to any surviving target who has an Action, if none choose elsewhere.
--   **Unarmed Attacks** are less lethal.
-These have the (relatively!) *Soft* feature, inflicting only half damage after Soak.
-This gives combatants time to converse during the excitement.
+-   **Subdual Attacks** pull punches or use less lethal strikes to avoid killing the opponent.
+Edge is ignored or spent in reverse – to reduce damage instead of adding to it.
 -   **Vehicle Attacks** like ramming work much like regular Attacks but factor in current Speed.
-See Vehicles (p.65) for details.
+See Vehicles section in Resources for details.

 {: .text-center}
 **COMBAT TWISTS**